Never Let A Good Crisis Go To Waste

 Instead, it pays to find those stocks that are likely to outperform due to their cutting edge technologies or innovative services.
 Use technicals to time one’s entries and exits.
 I have a saying.
 When it comes to finding the next stock with huge upside price potential, buy only if both fundamentals AND technicals show this potential upside.
 Sell only on technicals.
 Price will show whether you are right or wrong so always heed your sell stops!
 You can always reenter the position.

 Where to Focus

-Another focus point is the stocks performing in the bottom 20%.
-Such poor performers enable one to pinpoint which industry groups and stocks have been greatly oversold that may offer a huge upside.
+Another focus point are the stocks performing in the bottom 20%.
+Such poor performers enables one to pinpoint which industry groups and stocks have been greatly oversold that may offer a huge upside.
 That said, with any major shift, some industry groups may not come back or stagnate so buyer beware.
 It takes much research and contextual analysis to separate the wheat from the chaff.

 No One Knows The Future

 When the legendary William O’Neil was ever asked in interviews where the market would be in the future, his response was always the same.
 “How should I know?”
 The point is that each day brings new information.
 The wise trader and investor assimilate the data then acts accordingly.
 It is a real-time approach.
 Predictions are subject to great error.
 Those who stake their reputations on predictions often find themselves psychologically wedded to such predictions.
 Therefore should one make a prediction, one should always be ready to change their view on a dime.
 Price dictates such actions.
 If your stop is hit, you might be wrong.
 Move onto the next opportunity or circle back if a second or multiple entry points arise while the risk/reward remains favorable.
 The trade of a lifetime often comes every few weeks, especially near market lows.
 Stay nimble and open to all possibilities.